Following is a summary of safety information related to the TIF procedure to help you better understand any potential risks that might arise.

 Your physician may have other criteria he or she uses to determine whether you are an appropriate candidate for the TIF procedure.
 Ask your physician to discuss the criteria, as well as any other safety concerns, with you.

-Regulatory and labeling information can be found here.
+You can find regulatory and labeling information here.